Characterizing Polynomial Ramsey Quantifiers: Ramsey Theory and Quantifiers

 This generalizes traditional dichotomy theorems (such as Schaefer's Theorem~\cite{Schaefer:1978rz}) in the following way.
 These theorems state that for a set~$\QQQ \subseteq \NP$ of decision problems, each problem~$Q \in \QQQ$ is either polynomial-time solvable or it is \NP{}-complete, and it provides a way of determining for any particular problem~$Q \in \QQQ$ which is the case.
 The complexity-theoretic assumption underlying the dichotomy of the problems in~$\QQQ$ in this case is the assumption that~$\P \neq \NP$.
 Since we allow arbitrary complexity-theoretic assumptions~$A$, our schema is a generalization.

-In the remainder of the paper, we provide such a dichotomy result for the Ramsey quantifiers based on a broad class of polynomial and nondecreasing functions~$\FFF$, where the underlying complexity-theoretic assumption is the ETH.
+In the remainder of the paper, we provide such a dichotomy result for the Ramsey quantifiers based on a broad class of polynomial-time and nondecreasing functions~$\FFF$, where the underlying complexity-theoretic assumption is the ETH.
+The technical results underlying our dichotomy originate in the literature on the (parameterized) complexity of the $k$-\textsc{clique} problem \cite{Chen:2005fv,ChenHuangKanjXia06}.